Learning Outcomes

 A solicitor must assess several other key factors before commencing proceedings:

-• Correct parties: Identify the right claimant and real defendant, especially if involving companies, partnerships, or insolvency situations.
+- Correct parties: Identify the right claimant and real defendant, especially if involving companies, partnerships, vicarious liability, or insolvency situations.
+Ensure any insurers or other potential defendants are properly engaged at the pre-action stage.

-• Funding and costs: Assess how litigation will be funded (private, insurance, conditional fee, public funding), and inform the client of possible adverse costs.
+- Funding and costs: Assess how litigation will be funded (private, insurance, conditional fee, damages-based agreement, public funding), and inform the client of potential adverse costs and the reality that pre-action costs are usually irrecoverable unless agreed in settlement.
+Consider making or inviting Part 36 offers pre-action to shape costs outcomes.

-• Evidence and risk: Are the facts provable?
+- Evidence and risk: Are the facts provable?
 Are there documents or witnesses available and reliable?
+Take steps to preserve evidence and consider whether expert evidence will be necessary and proportionate.

-• ADR suitability: Is it more appropriate to mediate or seek another dispute resolution method before issuing proceedings?
+- ADR suitability: Is it more appropriate to mediate or seek another dispute resolution method before issuing proceedings?
+Unreasonable refusal may have costs consequences.

 Key Term: cause of action